bacon - Frequently asked questions

 Our ranchers only use antibiotics when medically necessary to ensure the health of the animal, in the same way that most doctors recommend the use of antibiotics for people.

 - What does your “100% Pure Beef Guarantee” really mean?

-Our 100% Pure Beef Guarantee means that all of our beef is raised without any added hormones or steroids and comes from ranchers who are committed to being leaders in sustainable production.
+Our 100% Pure Beef Guarantee means that all of our beef is raised without any added hormones or steroids.
 We use only 100% beef for our patties and add absolutely nothing else.
 No additives.
 No preservatives.
 Just beef.

 - What do you feed your cattle?

 All of our cattle are fed a fully vegetarian diet.
 Typically, our cattle enjoy a mix of different grains and grass.

 - Does your beef supply go through verifications or audits?

 We audit all facilities that handle our beef and they are also audited by the Canadian Food Inspection Agency or equivalent regulatory agencies.
 At A&W, we’ve developed our own animal welfare programs that meet the National Farm and Animal Care Council requirements, adding additional requirements from our own research.
 This means we also audit our supplies using third-party auditors accredited by the Professional Animal Auditors Certification organization to ensure all our requirements are met.

 - Have you changed the taste of your burgers?

 We know that Canadians have loved the A&W Burger Family since 1956.
 That’s why we’ve never changed a thing about our recipe, other than using beef that’s been raised without any added hormones or steroids.